Hedredo/dagshub_p7/README.md

 Instructions
 ------------
 1. Clone the repo.
-1. Run `make dirs` to create the missing parts of the directory structure described below.
+2. Run `make dirs` to create the missing parts of the directory structure described below.
-1. *Optional:* Run `make virtualenv` to create a python virtual environment.
+3. *Optional:* Run `make virtualenv` to create a python virtual environment.
 Skip if using conda or some other env manager.
     1. Run `source env/bin/activate` to activate the virtualenv.
-1. Run `make requirements` to install required python packages.
+4. Run `make requirements` to install required python packages.
-1. Put the raw data in `data/raw`.
+5. Put the raw data in `data/raw`.
-1. To save the raw data to the DVC cache, run `dvc add data/raw`
+6. To save the raw data to the DVC cache, run `dvc add data/raw`
-1. Edit the code files to your heart's desire.
+7. Edit the code files to your heart's desire.
-1. Process your data, train and evaluate your model using `dvc repro` or `make reproduce`
+8. Process your data, train and evaluate your model using `dvc repro` or `make reproduce`
-1. To run the pre-commit hooks, run `make precommit`
+9. To run the pre-commit hooks, run `make pre-commit-install`
+10. For setting up data validation tests, run `make setup-setup-data-validation`
-1. For running the data checks, run `make datacheck file_path='path to your data file' data_label= 'label'`
+11. For **running** the data validation tests, run `make run-data-validation`
-1. When you're happy with the result, commit files (including .dvc files) to git.
+12. When you're happy with the result, commit files (including .dvc files) to git.

 Project Organization
 ------------